 3. Cost of Website Pages

 A website can have a single page or 500 different ones.
 Not surprisingly, the cost of website development increases with the number of pages.
-Remember that in the case of an e-commerce site, each product requires a page.
+Remember that in the case of an e-commerce website, each product requires a page.